DouglasMeloo/Quiz/README.md

 - Replayability: After completing the quiz, users have the option to play again, either to improve their score or challenge their friends.

+- Error handling: In case a user tries to access a non-existent page, a custom 404 page is displayed.
+The 404 page provides a friendly message and includes a link to go back to the Quiz homepage.

 ## Deployment <p align="right">[(Back to Top)](#top)</p>

 To deploy the Quiz application, you can follow these steps: